tailwindlabs/tailwindcss/source/docs/theme.blade.md

   }
 }
 ```

+This will completely replace Tailwind's default configuration for that key, so in the example above none of the default opacity utilities would be generated.

 Any keys you **do not** provide will be inherited from the default theme, so in the above example, the default theme configuration for things like colors, spacing, border radius, background position, etc. would be preserved.